 Megan is a scientific consultant contributing to the delivery of weather and climate services to industry, with a focus on the application of climate science.

 Areas of expertise

-- Climate Change Projections
+- Climate risk assessments

 Prior to joining the Met Office, Megan worked as a consultant in the private sector for nearly two years producing climate, energy and sustainability assessments for the renewable energy, built environment and extractive industries.
 She also had a key role in developing and delivering services associated with the standards and legislation of energy management and carbon accounting, such as the Greenhouse Gas Protocol, ISO 14064 and Streamlined Energy and Carbon Reporting.
 Additionally, Megan used her expertise in GIS to provide mapping and analysis for UK and international projects and to deliver educational workshops to BSc and MSc students.

 Megan graduated with a first class honours degree in Environmental Science from the University of Plymouth in 2018, followed by an internship in Earth Observation, before starting her consultancy career.
 During her university studies, Megan undertook a placement year working as a scientific researcher for Rothamsted Research.
 She carried out an independent research project on the impacts of climate-related temperature change on the life cycle of an agricultural pest.